slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted."
 -- James Altucher [1968]*

+> *"Any sufficiently advanced negligence is indistinguishable from malice."
+-- Deb Chachra [1971]*

 > *"It’s the nature of truth that once you see it, you can’t unsee it." (...)
 "If it hurts to hear, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
 -- Naval Ravikant [1974]*

 > *"Poker is about maximizing deceptiveness while extracting information from your opponent."
 -- x@liv_boeree*

-Hints:

-- It’s hard to cheat an honest opponent.
-- Don’t attribute to malice what you can attribute to incompetence or busyness.
-So never be mean to anybody that can hurt you by doing nothing.
-- The only time you enjoy hearing a lie is when you already know the truth.
-- The only thing worth praying is truth.
-- If you are in a subordinate position, unpredictability reduces trust.
-- Teach no one your tricks or they will be used against you.
-- There are 2 rules in life.
-Number one: never give out all the information.

-> *"Let silence be your general rule; say only what is necessary and in few words."
--- Epictetus [0050]*

-> *Sometimes people dont want to hear the truth because they don’t want their illusions destroyed."
--- Friedrich Nietzsche [1844]*

-> *"Any sufficiently advanced negligence is indistinguishable from malice."
--- Deb Chachra [1971]*

 ### On mirroring